cracked-machine/pyrtlsdr_test/README.md

 ## Spectral Leakage

 Post processing of the FFT bins with a hann window will improve the clarity of the PSD plot.
 Without the window each bin's sinc-shaped response has slowly-decaying sidelobs, so energy from a strong signal smears into neighbouring bins.
-Adding the window increases the side-lobe decay which allows the the true shape of the spectrum to come through more clearly. _You may need to zoom into see the difference_.
+Multiplying each bin with the window increases the side-lobe decay which allows the the true shape of the spectrum to come through more clearly. _You may need to zoom into see the difference_.

 |Without Hann Window|With Hann Window|
 |-|-|